-"I have a couple of friends, one that just recently opened a practice also, with the same problems.
+"I have a couple of friends, one who just recently opened a practice also, with the same problems.
 It was the same type of

-medical side of things, yet you are limited to what you can bring in production wise because of the way things are done,"
+of things, yet you are limited to what you can bring in production-wise because of the way things are done," Aldridge says.

 Aldrige purchased her own practice, Tender Loving Care Animal Hospital in Martinsville, Ind., in January 2008 and just hired

-her first employee.
-Her experiences as a frustrated associate will help her manage her part-time associate, she says.
+Her recent experiences as a frustrated associate will help her manage her part-time associate, she says.